Professional Doctorate in Engineering: History

 The Professional Doctorate in Engineering (PDEng) name owes its existence to the adoption of the Bachelor/Master (Ba/Ma) degree system after the Bologna Process.
 While most Dutch universities adopted the Ba/Ma system in 2001, the PDEng was known as the official Master of Technical Design (MTD) degree until 2004.
-From that date the Executive Boards of TU/e, TUD and UT decided jointly to use PDEng.
+From that date the Executive Boards of 3TU (TU/e, TU Delft and University of Twente) decided jointly to use PDEng.
+Later in 2022, the Executive Boards of 4TU (3TU + Wageningen University & Research) decided to change the degree from Professional Doctorate in Engineering (PDEng) to Engineering Doctorate (EngD) for graduates from the Technological Design or PDEng programs as of 1 September 2022.

 Admission

 Application is open to university graduates from the Netherlands and other countries.
 A trainee must hold at least a Master of Science degree or equivalent, preferably in the exact sciences.
 Besides, applicant must have an interest in designing solutions for complex technological problems.
 There can be an assessment and selection procedure before entering a program.
 The PDEng programs use strict selection criteria to ensure the required high quality.
 Excellent marks, motivation and a design-oriented attitude are vitally important.
 A trainee should also have an excellent command of the English language.
-The exact admission and selection procedures are different at the three locations.
+The exact admission and selection procedures are different at each program.
 All applications are judged by the Selection Committee.